7 Things You Should Check Before Booking a Private Jet for an Event

 - Hotel bookings

-Did you know that there are legal restrictions in place on how long a flight crew can work?
+There are legal restrictions in place on how long a flight crew can work.
+Knowing them might be helpful when planning your private air charter.

-Crew members are required to have a 10-hour rest period within each 24-hour cycle.
+Crew members on board private jets are required to have a 10-hour rest period within each 24-hour cycle.
 The maximum duty day is 14 hours and must be followed by a 10-hour rest period at their hotel.

 Let’s say you need to fly from Sydney to New York, which takes about 16 – 18 hours non-stop.
 This would not be possible with a single flight crew, as the flight time would exceed 14 hours.